Network Security Threats and Solutions

 - Hire experienced and knowledgeable technical staff.

-- Always remove console cable after use.
+- Always remove the console cable after use.

 - Always log off from administrative interfaces before leaving a station.